 The CCD is housed in a sealed chamber located inside the front cover of the camera.
 The chamber is separate from the large front and rear cover plates, so that opening the front or rear cover plates will not expose the CCD chamber to the environment.
 The CCD chamber has a desiccant plug located on one side to help remove moisture from the air inside the chamber.
-If it should become necessary to recharge the desiccant due to excess moisture or frosting in the chamber, it is a simple matter to remove the desiccant plug, bake it in a conventional oven at 350 degrees F (175 degrees

-C) for 4 hours and replace the plug in the camera.
-To gain access to the desiccant plug, remove the front cover by loosening the eight socket head screws as shown in the picture above left.

-Note the location of the desiccant plug (A) in the next photo below right.
-Remove the plug by unscrewing the two socket head screws (B) holding it to the chamber.
-There is an o-ring between the plug and the chamber.
-Be sure to remove this oring before baking the plug.
+If it should become necessary to recharge the desiccant due to excess moisture or frosting in the chamber, it is a simple matter to remove the desiccant plug, bake it in a conventional oven at 350 degrees F (175 degrees C) for 4 hours and replace the plug in the camera.
+To gain access to the desiccant plug, remove the front cover by loosening the eight socket head screws as shown in the picture above.
+Note the location of the desiccant plug in the next photo below.
+Remove the plug by unscrewing it from the chamber.
+You should be able to unscrew it using your fingers.
+If time and temperature have made it too tight, use soft grip pliers to remove it.
+Be sure to take off the o-ring from around the threads before baking the plug.
 Place a small piece of electrical tape over the hole in the side of the CCD chamber while you are baking the desiccant plug to keep unwanted dust and moisture out of the chamber.
-When you replace the desiccant plug after baking it, remember to replace the o-ring.
+When you replace the desiccant plug after baking it, do not over-tighten it when you screw it back into the chamber.
+It should be tightened as much as you can with your fingers only.
+Don't forget to replace the o-ring on the plug before re-installing it after baking.